 In 2016, Bangalore accounted for 35% of the presence of global in-house centres (GIC) in India.
 The value of R&D work being done in India is estimated to be around $10 billion and is forecast to rise to $45 billion by 2020.
-What has made Bangalore particularly attractive is the heavy concentration of high-tech talent at a low cost.
+What has made Bangalore particularly attractive is the heavy concentration of high-tech talent at a low cost who can build custom software for your business.
 It has a special appeal to Western companies whose increased market pressure means a need for increased competitiveness without an increase in costs.

 Going strong for nearly 150 years, Danske Bank is a Nordic universal bank offering services within life insurance and pension, mortgage credit, wealth management, real estate and leasing services.